-Beginning in 2013, Duke employees can choose from three dental options.
-All three options cover preventive, basic and major services, but they differ in how they pay for covered services.
-Under each plan, you can visit any licensed dentist.
+Duke employees can choose from three dental options that offer different levels of coverage and different ways of choosing a dentist.
 Duke's dental plans are available to retirees who have continued their dental insurance in retirement.

 Preferred Provider Option (PPO) Plan

 The PPO plan includes no deductibles, a higher maximum annual benefit than Plan A and Plan B, and lower negotiated procedure rates.
 These provisions can lower participants' out-of-pocket expenses when using in-network dentists.

 However, participants in the PPO plan must use an in-network provider.
 Prior to signing up for the PPO plan, you should review the network to make sure you are comfortable with the number of providers in your area.
 If you do not plan to use an in-network provider, do not sign up for the PPO plan.